Thinking of joining a study?

 • * Current use of topical or oral NSAIDs more than 3 days per week.

-• * Inability to receive text messages or email.
+• * Inability to receive text messages or emails to complete questionnaires between study visits.

 The Effects of Patient and Visit Characteristics on Health Outcomes in Knee Osteoarthritis